 through any method except Terminal Server (TS) agents.
 You cannot

 Mapping or HIP match information.

-and aggregate firewall logs, you can use Panorama to manage User-ID redistribution.
+firewall logs, you can use Panorama to manage User-ID redistribution.

 Leveraging Panorama and your distributed log collection infrastructure